awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-kibana.md

 ```

 **Note**
 The service request in the preceding example must be signed\.
-For more information about signing requests, see [Signing Amazon ES Requests](es-ac.md#es-managedomains-signing-service-requests)\.
+For more information about signing requests, see [Making and Signing Amazon ES Requests](es-ac.md#es-managedomains-signing-service-requests)\.
 Use the [logstash\-output\-amazon\-es](https://github.com/awslabs/logstash-output-amazon_es) output plugin to sign and export Logstash events to Amazon ES\.
 For instructions, see the plugin [https://github.com/awslabs/logstash-output-amazon_es/blob/master/README.md](https://github.com/awslabs/logstash-output-amazon_es/blob/master/README.md)\.